lexibank/tlopo/out/vol3/chapter9.md

 <a id="p-278"></a>

 The term _Musa troglodytarum_ is used (inaccurately) both of wild varieties of _Musa balbisiana_ and of _Fe'i_ bananas.
 In the Uripiv and Samoan glosses below it is likely that it denotes the latter, in agreement with the Bauan gloss.
-POc _&ast;joRaga_ is glossed accordingly, but with a question mark, because this was the meaning of the Proto Remote Oceanic reflex but not necessarily of the POc term. _Fe'i_ bananas are uncommon in New Guinea today, and it is not clear whether they were present in the Bismarcks in Proto Oceanic times.
+POc _&ast;joRaga_ is glossed accordingly, but with a question mark, because this was the meaning of the PROc reflex but not necessarily of the POc term. _Fe'i_ bananas are uncommon in New Guinea today, and it is not clear whether they were present in the Bismarcks in Proto Oceanic times.

 <table id="3-9-3-None-278-POc-joraga-a">
 <tr>